-Prerequisites: Grade of "C" or better in ACED 2050, ACED 3000, and ACED 2000 or exemption.
+Prerequisites: Grade of "C" or better in ACED 2050 and ACED 3000; overall GPA of 2.3; restricted to OAT and BE majors.
 Focus on three major aspects of office administration-business calculations, machine transcription, and records management.
 Emphasis in the course is on solving business mathematics problems using the electronic calculator, keying a variety of business documents from machine transcription, and completing a records management simulation.

-ACED 4160 Administrative Office Procedures 3-0-3 Prerequisites: ACED 3000 and ACED 3400.
+ACED 4160 Administrative Office Procedures

+Prerequisites: Grade of "C" or better in ACED 2050, ACED 3000, and ACED 3400; overall GPA opf 2.3; restricted to OAT and BE majors.
 Development of increased awareness of the role and scope of the administrative assistant position.
 This course will focus on basic and expanded job responsibilities, professionalism, and the performance of simulated office activities.

-ACED 4300 Practicum in Adult and Career Education3 hours creditPrerequisite:Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.3 hours creditACED 4310 Practicum in Adult and Career Education3 hours creditPrerequisite:Senior Standing and major in appropriate specialization; permission of the appropriate specialization; permission of the advisor must be obtained before registration.
+ACED 4300 Practicum in Adult and Career Education

+Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.

-ACED 4320 Practicum in Adult and Career Education 3 hours credit Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.
+ACED 4310 Practicum in Adult and Career Education

+Prerequisite: Senior Standing and major in appropriate specialization; permission of the advisor must be obtained before registration.